RickDB/PlexAniSync/README.md

 ## Addtional options

-In ``PlexAniSync.py`` there's a variable called 'emulate_list_updates' which you can set to True or False, if set to True it will **NOT** update your AniList which is useful if you want to do a test run to check if everything lines up properly.
+In your settings file there's a setting called 'skip_list_update' which you can set to True or False, if set to True it will **NOT** update your AniList which is useful if you want to do a test run to check if everything lines up properly.

 ## Requirements